kpertsch/rlds_dataset_builder/README.md

 ```
 gcloud auth login
 ```
-This will open a browser window that allows you to log into your Google account.
+This will open a browser window that allows you to log into your Google account (if you're on a headless server, you can add the `--no-launch-browser` flag).
 Ideally, use the email address that you used to communicate with Karl, since he will automatically grant permission to the bucket for this email address.
 If you want to upload data with a different email address / google account, please shoot Karl a quick email to ask to grant permissions to that Google account!